jordanpurinton/mean-stack-socialnetwork/README.md

 This is a small side project I'm working on where I'm building a social media messenger-like application utilizing the MEAN stack with Angular 2.

+The program functions as a message board where one can: Sign Up, Sign In and posts messages to the message board.

 1.)
 Run `npm install` to install all required dependencies.

 2.)
 Run `npm start` in your CLI.